amxv/terminal-mcp/README.md

 ### Step 4: Disable Tools (Optional)

-Edit the generated `./terminal-mcp/tools.json` file to disable tools you don't want your agent to use by setting `enabled: false`.
+Edit the generated `./terminal-mcp/tools.json` file and set `enabled: false` for any tools you don't want your agent to use.

 ### Step 5: Modify your Agent's Instructions File